Tarski's Theorem, Supermodular Games, and the Complexity of Equilibria: Introduction

 \item This immediately suggests an $O(dN)$ algorithm.
 But an $O(\log^d N)$ algorithm is also known\footnote{This algorithm appears to have been first observed in \cite{DangQiYe}.}: Consider the $(d-1)$-dimensional function obtained by fixing the ``input value'' in the $d$'th coordinate of the function $f$ with some value $r_d$ (initialize $r_d := \lceil N/2 \rceil$).
 Find a fixed point $z^* \in [N]^{d-1}$ of this $(d-1)$-dimensional monotone function $f(z,r_d)$ (recursively).
 If the $d$th coordinate $f_d(z^*,r_d)$ of $f(z^*,r_d)$, is equal to $r_d$, then $(z^*,r_d)$ is a fixed point of the overall function $f$, and we are done.
 Otherwise, a binary search on the $d$'th coordinate is enabled: we need to look for a larger (smaller) value of $r_d$ if $f_d(z^*,r_d) > r_d$ (respectively, if $f_d(z^*,r_d) < r_d$).
 By an easy induction, this establishes the $O(\log^d N)$ upper bound (\cite{DangQiYe}).

-\item We conjecture that this algorithm is essentially optimal in the black box sense, for small fixed constant dimension $d$.
-In Theorem \ref{thm:main-2d} we prove this result for the $d=2$ case.
-We provide a class of monotone functions that we call {\em the herringbones}: two monotonic paths, one starting from $\bar{1}$ and the other from $\bar{N}$, meeting at the fixed point, while all other points in the $ N \times N$ grid are mapped diagonally: $f(x)= x+(-1,+1)$ or $x+(+1,-1)$, whichever of the points is closer to the monotonic path that contains the fixed point.
-We prove that any randomized algorithm needs to make $\Omega(\log^2 N)$ queries (with high probability) to find the fixed point.
+\item In Theorem \ref{thm:main-2d} we prove that this algorithm is essentially optimal in the black box sense for the case $d=2$.
+We provide a class of monotone functions $f:[N]^2 \rightarrow [N]^2$ that we call {\em herringbones}: two monotonic paths, one starting from $\bar{1}$ and the other from $\bar{N}$, meeting at the fixed point, while all other points in the $ N \times N$ grid are mapped diagonally: $f(x)= x+(-1,+1)$ or $x+(+1,-1)$, whichever of the points is closer to the monotonic path that contains the fixed point.
+We prove that any randomized algorithm needs to make $\Omega(\log^2 N)$ queries (with high probability) to find the fixed point on such herringbone functions.